 All we did was add the

 src attribute to the right of the URL.

 Most importantly, don’t forget, of course, to change the src URL with your desired video.

 Further, if we also would like to add another option from the table above, we will separate each attribute with a semicolon (

 For example, the autoplay and the loop options can be added to the URL like so:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/g6eB8IeX_cs?autoplay=1&;loop=1&;" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Please note, the order of the options does not matter and it will also work perfectly fine when the
+The options’ order does not matter, and it will also work perfectly fine when the

 loop=1&; is first and the